Capture the Moment!

 Equipment

-The main problem with jacking in a ‘proper job’ to be a wildlife photographer is that you might not be able to afford it.
-It’s very hard to make decent money, and the required investment in cameras, lenses and other accessories is pretty daunting for most people.
+The main problem with jacking in a ‘proper job’ to be a wildlife photographer is that you it’s very hard to make decent money, and the required investment in cameras, lenses and other accessories is pretty daunting for most people.

-My camera equipment cost around £50,000, and it’s so expensive that I can’t even insure it for its full value.
-There’s no way most people could afford that without at least taking out a bank loan—or possibly remortgaging the house!
+My camera equipment cost around £50,000, and it’s so expensive that I can’t even insure it at full value.
+There’s no way most people could afford that without at least taking out a bank loan—or even remortgaging the house!

-Admittedly, I have two Sony ⍺1 camera bodies and two very expensive 400mm and 600mm G Master lenses (see article), and you obviously wouldn’t need to spend quite that much to get started.
+Admittedly, I have a Sony ⍺1, a Nikon Z8 and a very expensive 600mm lens (see article), which all cost an arm and a leg.
+You obviously wouldn’t need to spend quite that much to get started.
 In fact, you probably already have a camera and a few lenses already.

-I ended up having to trade in all my old Nikon equipment and borrow money from my bank to be able to afford everything I wanted.
+I ended up having to trade in all my old equipment and borrow money from my bank to be able to afford my original Sony mirrorless gear.
 And even then, it was quite a tight squeeze.
 I bought one camera and my 400mm lens first to try them out, and then I went on a big splurge and bought everything else in one go!

 Other Income